-Sales and ordering
+Sales and ordering innovation

-Sales and ordering functions are the most obvious places to invest in the customer experience because these are areas where direct customer interaction occurs.
+Sales and ordering functions are the most obvious places to invest in for customer experience innovation because these are areas where direct customer interaction occurs.
 Customers want greater autonomy to research, purchase and track their orders.
 And when they can’t find the answers they need on their own, they expect a rapid and informed response.